Sida's work in Afghanistan

 While many steps for equality has been taken in the last years, Afghanistan is still characterized by inequality and ranked 169th out of 189 countries in the UN’s Gender Inequality Index.4

 Corruption is high

 Afghanistan is one of the 15 most corrupt countries in the world.
-Corruption has risen sharply in the last few years.5
+Corruption has declined but still constitutes a serious problem.5

 Development cooperation with Afghanistan